✅ 50,000+ US investors

 How are Bitcoin network fees treated for tax purposes?

-For more information about Bitcoin and US regulations, consult these resources:
+For official information about Bitcoin and US regulations: